HarrisonHenri/tweet-clone-relay/README.md

 ## About this Project

-_"The objective of the project is to help people to remember to water your plants based on Next Level Week 5 by [Rockesea](https://rocketseat.com.br/)"._
+_"The objective of the project is to clone the twitter interface based on [this series of videos](https://www.youtube.com/playlist?list=PLgR7SB9A86BHSgK0Wa0H_Wq5GHN31UrD3)"._

 ## Why?